scottk212/mtar/README.md

 of input files has been multi-threaded for improved performance on slow file systems or when used on network file shares.
-More importantly compression of the archive created has been multi-threaded by incorporating the "pigz" project for dramatic reductions in archive creation times on modern multi-cored architectures.
+More importantly compression of the archive created has been multi-threaded by incorporating the "pigz" project for dramatic reductions in archive creation times on modern multi-cored architectures or SSDs where disk access is now much faster than single threaded compression.

 "mtar" is a modified version of the following software: